Esri/dynamic-situational-awareness-qt/docs/README.md

 - Description of the observation
 - The date and time of the observation (default is current time)

+> [!TIP]
+> ***Developer tip:***
-***Developer tip:*** You can follow the create report patterns used by this app to create your own reports with their own purpose and attributes and share those reports with your teammates.
+> You can follow the create report patterns used by this app to create your own reports with their own purpose and attributes and share those reports with your teammates.

 ### Markup tools